phoddie/runmod/readme.md

 - `doGetPreference(domain, key, callback)` -- Retrieves the value of a preference as a string.
 The callback function is invoked with the result.
 - `doRestart()` -- Restart the microcontroller.
 The WebSocket connection will be closed.
 - `doUninstall([callback])` -- Uninstall the current mod.
 A restart is necessary after this for the change to take effect.
 Optional callback is invoked with result code from microcontroller.
-- `doInstall(offset, data)` -- Install data for new mod.
-A restart is necessary after this for the change to take effect.
-The `offset` starts at 0.
-The `data` must be an instance of an `ArrayBuffer`.
-The implementation of `doInstall` breaks the data into fragments no bigger than 512 bytes.
+- `doInstall(data [, callback])` -- Install a new mod.
+A restart is necessary after installation for the change to take effect.
+The `data` argument must be an instance of an `ArrayBuffer`.
+The implementation of `doInstall` breaks the data into fragments to transmit, and waits for an acknowledgement from the microcontroller before sending the next block.
+This flow control is necessary to avoid buffer overruns when communicating over USB.
 - `doSetPreference(domain, key, value)` -- Sets the value of a preference to a string.

 > Note: `XsbugConnection` implements a general purpose mechanism to deliver responses to Commands, the `pending` list.
 At this time, only the `doGetPreference` and `doUninstall` commands use it.